 This delicious and flavoursome saag aloo recipe is a classic Indian dish that is so simple to make and is the perfect side dish to accompany a bowl full of spicy curry and a large slice of freshly made Naan bread.
 Seasoned with black mustard seeds, grated ginger and turmeric, this dish will have your taste buds dancing all over the place.
+Just as good as you would get in an Indian restaurant, this saag aloo recipe will satisfy your cravings for a bit of eastern indulgence without having to even leave the house.
+And if you're trying to cut down on your spending make up this saag aloo recipe with a curry, naan and some rice on a Friday or Saturday night for a homemade Indian takeaway curry night.
+Plus the addition of spinach means you're getting in at least bit of your daily vegetable requirements.
+And the potatoes make it a warming, comforting dish perfect for winter.
 Double your portions and make a large batch of this delicious recipe as a vegetarian curry for 4 or more and serve with pilau rice.
 Leftovers can be stored in an airtight container in the fridge for up to 2 days.
 Reheat thoroughly before serving.

 - 2tbsps ghee or vegetable oil